 - The leaves on these plants are short and bushy with broad and tightly serrated leaves.

-- Typically sedating and relaxing properties and recommended for night time use.
-Its effect are often described as a “body high.”
+- Often associated with sedating and relaxing properties, and recommended for night time use.
+Its effect is often described as a “body high.”

 - Its uses include pain relief, appetite stimulant, nausea suppressant, stress and anxiety relief and especially as a sleep aid.

-- The “Munchies” and “Couchlock” are often times associated with Indica dominant varieties.
+- The “Munchies” and “Couchlock” are often times associated with Indica dominant varieties 2.

 - The fan leaves on these plants are tall and slender, with long, narrow leaves and fine-toothed at the edges.

-- Typically described as invigorating, uplifting and euphoric and is recommended for day time use.
+- Typically described and associated with invigorating, uplifting and euphoric and is recommended for day time use.
 Its effect is described as more of a “cerebral high.”

 - Known to help with focus, alertness, increased energy, creativity and in other cases, depression.

-Two prominent cannabis researchers, Dr. Jeffrey Raber, a chemist with the University of Southern California and scientific director of Bellevue’s WERC Shop cannabis lab, and neurologist and psychopharmacology researcher, Dr. Ethan Russo believe that patient care specialists are doing a disservice to their patients by choosing strains based on the Indica/Sativa parameters.
-Further conversations from consumers confirm needing better ways to identify optimal products in order to avoid an expensive trial and error process.
+Two prominent cannabis researchers, Dr. Jeffrey Raber, a chemist with the University of Southern California and scientific director of Bellevue’s WERC Shop cannabis lab, and neurologist and psychopharmacology researcher, Dr. Ethan Russo believe patient care specialists are doing a disservice to their patients by choosing strains based on the Indica/Sativa parameters3.

 According to Dr. Russo, “The clinical effects of the cannabis chemovar, [the chemical composition based on its growing conditions] have nothing to do with whether the plant is tall and sparse vs short and bushy, or whether the leaflets are narrow or broad.”